Tzeak/yumlog/README.md

 - barcode scanner
 - social / share meals
 - sync with fitness stuff
+- email authentication option
+- user profile customization

 ## license

-MIT lol use it or don’t
+MIT lol use it or don't

 ## credit

 - openai for the image model
+- clerk.dev for authentication
 - all the open source libs that do the real work
 - you, for trying to eat better probably